chr1sx/Last.fm-Artwork-Upload-Helper/README.md

 ### Open Upload Page In New Tab
 Enable or disable opening upload page in new tab via indicator.
 _Default: Enabled_

+### Compress Large Images
+Enable or disable automatic compression of images that exceed 5MB.
+_Default: Enabled_

 ### Minimal Resolution